PYSX-Physix/Meta-Human-Creator-App/README.md

+# Message
+Hello everyone, if you've been up with recent Unreal News, Unreal Engine 5.6 has now fully integrated the MetaHuman editor inside the application.
+It brings more features and customization than the website.
+I hope to see your creations and good luck developers!

 # Meta Human Creator App

 The Meta-Human Creator is a editor for creating realistic humans and importing them into Unreal Engine 4.27-5.5